bowman2001/perplexdoc/content/doc/basic/image/syntax/index.md

 series: [images]
 ---

 The CommonMark image syntax is short and the theme distinguishes between two possible image positions: **stand-alone** & **embedded**.
-To alter the appearance we can pass additional parameters.
+To alter the appearance we can pass special additional parameters.
 {.p-first}
 <!--more-->